 With that in mind, we’ve broken down a timeline of Marzipan so you know what you can expect when.

 Apple first announced its Marzipan plans briefly at WWDC in June 2018.
 At that event, Apple previewed macOS Mojave, which ended up shipping in autumn of 2018.
 With Mojave, Apple announced it ported four iPad apps to the Mac: Voice Memos, Home, Stocks, and News.

-But at the even Apple also announced it was working with select third-party developers to port their iPad apps to the Mac, which will happen sometime in 2019.
+Apple also announced it was working with select third-party developers to port their iPad apps to the Mac, which will happen sometime in 2019.
 Apple did not detail what developers these were.

 But this announcement, Apple effectively said, was a dry run for all developers to be given the tools to easily port their iPad apps to the Mac sometime in 2019.

 In 2019 we can expect to see other Apple-branded iPad apps make its way to the Mac, as well as apps from those select developers mentioned above.
 Also in 2019 Apple should release an SDK that will allow all developers to code their iPad app once and use the same code to make an individual Mac port of their app.
 Expect these Mac ports of iPad apps to show up this autumn.